-I Just Want to Be Loved: Naturally, anyone ostracised by society at large nearly their entire lives would be pretty affection-starved.
+I Just Want to Be Loved: Naturally, anyone ostracized by society at large nearly their entire lives would be pretty affection-starved.
 Especially evident when Roxanne first hugs him.
 See Post Hug Catatonia below.

 Disappeared Dad: In a weird reversal, Metro Man's parents are hinted to be very uninterested (his father doesn't even look up from his newspaper when he's flying as a baby), while Megamind's "parents" (the prison inmates) treat him warmly like family, despite teaching him Family Unfriendly Aesops.